India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

 In a historic judgment, the Supreme Court ruled that the site where Hindu mobs destroyed a 460-year-old mosque in 1992 must be handed over to a trust to oversee the construction of a Hindu temple, subject to conditions.

-A separate 5 acre (2.02 hectare) piece of land in the town would be given over to Muslim groups to build a new mosque, the court said.

-The disputed land was the site of the 6th-century Babri Masjid mosque.
-Its razing led to riots in which more than 2,000 people, most of them Muslims, were killed.

-The court, which had been sitting since August on the issue, observed that the destruction of the mosque was a violation of law.
+The 5-judge bench, which had been sitting since August on the issue, observed that the destruction of the mosque was a violation of law.

 Read more: Why Kartarpur corridor is unlikely to defuse India-Pakistan tensions